mithunkumarc/learning-css-ui/position/ReadMe.md

           }

-5. sticky : behaves as combination of relative and fixed. when u scroll the page, element will move until it reaches the position(example top 20px : parent container is always screen/ it doesnt consider other container parent) when element reaches position, its position becomes fixed.
+5. sticky :

+   behaves as combination of relative and fixed. when u scroll the page, element will move until it reaches the position(example top 20px). when it reaches top 20px. when element reaches position, its position becomes fixed.

+   1. case : parent container is viewport(screen) : sticky element position will be fixed after reaching top/bottom or left/right position
+   2. case : parent container is another container(div) : sticky element position will be fixed till parent container visible on screent. onscroll if parent container disappears then sticky element also scrolled up along with parent and disappear.

            .samplebox {